 - Have a minimum GPA of 3.0 on a 4.0 scale for consideration.
 Other achievements will also be considered, including community and extracurricular involvement, demonstration of leadership, internships and past employment.

 - Ability to work on-site at Texas Health for a 10-week internship (timeframe is flexible and will be discussed with the recipient), which equates to 400 hours.
 The Fellowship must be completed before a recipient graduates from a post-graduate program.
 While the start date is flexible and based on the recipient’s school schedule, the applicant must reside in (even if temporarily) and be able to travel within the Dallas-Fort Worth area during the Fellowship.
 Recipients must make their own living and transportation arrangements during their Fellowship.
-Note: Remote work opportunities will be provided if COVID-19 restrictions prohibit in-person work.

 - Have proof of identification and eligibility to work in the United States.